xiaoylu/leetcode_category/language/Java/Readme.md

   * mutual exclusion ("all or nothing" guarantee)
   * ordering/communication (which is often forgotten)
     * use `synchronized` to ensure the visibility (aka the happens-before relationship)
+    * both write and read should be `synchronized` (imagine read in the middle of write...)